How To Build A DFS Bankroll: 5 Small-Budget Tips

 A flatter payout is much easier on a small roll: you do not have to finish first to make a meaningful score, so your results are less swingy.
 New to the format?
 Our guide to playing Underdog Fantasy walks through the draft mechanics in full.
 And the field really is softer, in large part because high-volume pros do not want to manually draft 150 entries, so many of them simply skip Underdog dailies.

-That softness creates a concrete edge.
+That softness creates a concrete edge, and it is why underdog dailies strategy is worth a section of its own.
 Drafters are funneled toward the same players by average draft position (ADP), so if you do not just draft by ADP, you can land players whose projections are far better than where they are going, plus rarer player combinations the ADP crowd never assembles.
 A lot of casual lineups end up with no correlation at all.
 The same DFS levers still apply here (ownership, correlation, leverage), but you are applying them against weaker competition.
+If you are drafting NFL slates, our NFL DFS running back strategy and NFL DFS wide receiver strategy breakdowns show exactly which correlations to hunt for.

 Tip 3: Exploit Correlation In NFL Flash Drafts

 This one is niche, so skip it if you are not an NFL fan.
-But if you love football, there is real edge in Flash Drafts on DraftKings, especially during prime-time games where the entry counts are highest.
+But if you love football, there is real edge in the Flash Draft contests on DraftKings, especially during prime-time games where the entry counts are highest.
+(Availability and exact rules change, so read the contest details before you enter.)

 Tip 4: Let The Stokastic Sims Build Your Lineups

 The first three tips are about where and how you play.
-The last two are about the tools that sharpen your game once you have a little room to work with, starting with the best value in the industry for a building bankroll: letting the Stokastic Sims build your lineups for you.
+The last two are about the tools that sharpen your game once you have a little room to work with, starting with a low-cost way to bring simulation into your process on a building bankroll: letting the Stokastic Sims build your lineups for you.

 The Stokastic Sims cover NFL, NBA, MLB, and a growing list of sports, and they put the power of the full simulation engine in your hands for a fraction of what grinding high volume costs.
-Every lineup the Sims build has already been run through tens of thousands of simulations and graded out profitable in those sims, so you are not guessing at construction.
+Each build is run through tens of thousands of simulations and ranked by simulated ROI and cash rate, so you are comparing construction on real numbers instead of guessing.

 Three things matter most when you use them: